Onkarr17/Sweet-Shop-Management/README.md

 🍬 Sweet Shop Management System – Backend API

-A secure and scalable Spring Boot REST API for managing a Sweet Shop application.
+A secure and scalable Spring Boot REST API for managing a Sweet Shop.
-This backend implements JWT-based authentication, follows clean architecture, and demonstrates real-world backend development practices suitable for production-ready systems.
+This backend implements JWT-based authentication, follows a clean layered architecture, and fulfills all core requirements of the Sweet Shop Management System.

 🚀 Features
+🔐 Authentication & Security
 1. JWT Authentication & Authorization
 2. User Registration & Login
 3. Secure password storage using BCrypt